Hours & Admission (prices subject to change)

 The Backyard Bird Garden shows how to attract birds the natural way.
 Watch for hummingbirds, cardinals, and quail year-round.

-The Butterfly Garden displays a variety of seasonal plants that attract regional butterflies.
+The Pollinator Garden displays a variety of seasonal plants that attract regional and migrating pollinators including butterflies, bees and birds.

 Cactus & Succulent Garden

-The Cactus and Succulent Garden features cacti from the southwestern states, Mexico, and South America, plus hardy Old and New World succulents.
+The Cactus and Succulent Garden features cacti from the southwestern states, Mexico, South America and Africa, plus hardy Old and New World succulents.

 Children’s Discovery Garden